mrc-ide/mlscluster/README.md

 For a complete description of the statistical methods incorporated into this package, see our paper:

-**Phylogenetic signatures reveal multilevel selection and fitness costs in SARS-CoV-2**.
+Bonetti Franceschi, V., & Volz, E. (2024).
+Phylogenetic signatures reveal multilevel selection and fitness costs in SARS-CoV-2.
+Wellcome Open Research, 9, 85. [https://doi.org/10.12688/wellcomeopenres.20704.1](https://doi.org/10.12688/wellcomeopenres.20704.1)
-Vinicius B. Franceschi & Erik M. Volz.
-[...]

 ## Installation